 Materials and Methods

 General procedure.
 This study was part of a larger German research consortium on addiction at three sites (Technical University Dresden, Charité Berlin, and Central Institute of Health Mannheim), in which a smartphone-based longitudinal Ecological Momentary Assessment (EMA) of up to one year was performed with a range of subjective reports.
 In addition to subjective reports, patients performed four cognitive-motivational tasks on the smartphone once per month.
 These tasks were taken from the Great Brain Experiment (GBE) app (Brown et al., 2014, see below for details).
 Before starting the EMA study, patients underwent extensive clinical and neurocognitive assessments (see Heinz et al., 2020).
 During this assessment appointment, which was either conducted inside the laboratory or online via video chat, the app for running the EMA study (Movisens app; movisens GmbH, Germany; Reichert et al., 2021) as well as a customized version of the GBE app for assessment of the four cognitive-motivational tasks (see below) were installed either on participants’ own phone or on a study phone.
-On the first Monday following the the assessment participants completed each smartphone task twice.
+On the first Monday following the assessment, participants completed each smartphone task twice.
 Participants also participated in multiple subprojects of the consortium (see Heinz et al., 2020), which are not subject to the present study.

 Participants.
 The study procedure was approved by the review boards of the local ethics committee at Heidelberg University (2018-621N-MA), Charité – Universitätsmedizin Berlin (EA1/212/18), and Technical University Dresden (EK 459112018).
 All participants gave written consent before participating in the study.
 For study inclusion at all three sites, participants had to fulfill criteria of mild to moderate Alcohol Use Disorder (AUD).
 According to DSM V, mild to moderate AUD was defined as the presence of at least two AUD criteria.
 Participants were recruited through flyers and advertisements.
 Telephone screenings were conducted before study inclusion/exclusion.
 Exclusion criteria were: clinical indication for detoxification treatment, insufficient knowledge of the German language, seeking a therapeutic intervention, MRI contraindications, medical history of DSM-5 bipolar disorder, psychotic disorder, schizophrenia or schizophrenic spectrum disorder, or current use of drugs or medication nor substance dependence thereof other than alcohol, nicotine, or cannabis, as well as medical history of severe head injury, or other severe central nervous system disorders.
 As pre-registered (Zech et al., 2021), data from 300 participants was analyzed for the present study.
 Participants age ranged from 17 to 65 years (M = 37.9, SD = 13.0) and 113 participants (37.7%) reported to be female.
 Participants AUD criteria ranged from 2 to 9 (M = 3.93, SD = 1.51).